Support for Secondary Senior Leaders

 To support teacher participation, we offer financial support to state-funded schools and colleges across England.
 All courses are fully-funded or low-cost, with generous subsidies for supply cover

-Help your staff attain their career goals and meet the rise in student demand, with our Computer Science Accelerator.
+Help your staff attain their career goals and meet the rise in student demand, with our Subject knowledge certificate.
 It supports current and aspiring computing teachers to develop the knowledge to teach computer science up to GCSE.

 Our follow-on Secondary certificate builds on this, as well as advancing pedagogy.